 Read this related post: Is Domestika Worth It?
 The Pros and Cons for Artists and Designers

-Promote Giveaways
+Promote Your Art With Giveaways

 Giveaways increase traffic to your Instagram account, resulting in more engagement and more followers.